 The name James Ray Tinkcom or Tinkcomville may not be familiar, but James Avenue, which now runs parallel to Stoltzman Road, is Tinkcom’s legacy.

 Tinkcom was born in Mayville, New York in 1821.
 He began to study medicine but never practiced.
 On November 10, 1856, he arrived in Minnesota.
 He recalled, in memories gathered by the Old Settlers Organization that the boat became grounded at Hastings, necessitating a cross country trip to Mankato.
-He stayed at the James Cornellis Hotel in Mapleton for a time, before opening a general merchandise store in Mankato with partner, A.F.
+He stayed at the James Cornellis Hotel in Mapleton for a time, before opening a general merchandise store in Mankato with his partner, A.F.
 Hawley.
 That partnership dissolved in 1861, and Tinkcom subsequently owned two drug stores, one operated by Jason Wickersham, brother of Dr. Moses Wickersham.
 Real estate then became Tinkcom’s true interest, including Tinkcom’s Addition in 1873, which became known as Tinkomville, sometimes spelled Tinckomville.
 Located south of Byron Street and east of the slough, it ran along James Avenue, named for James Tinkcom.
 The area was remembered for its small homes and big gardens, chickens, cows, and pigs until the city banned pigs.
 It was settled principally by immigrants from Europe.

 In the early 20th Century, families from Lebanon, then part of Syria, created their neighborhood along the road.
 The area was often referred to as “Little Syria.”
 Many had left their county of birth because they were Malachites (Greek Rite of the Catholic Church), and their young men were being pressed into military service.
 Reading the newspapers of the period, the prejudice towards these new residents is evident, including a ruling by the census bureau in 1909 that Syrians were not “white”, and therefore would lose their citizenship.
-However, the city of Mankato has profited by their presence with such families as the Mocols or Ramys.
+However, the city of Mankato has profited from their presence with such families as the Mocols or Ramys.

 Maud Hart Lovelace remembered the community in her third book Over the Big Hill, and in a later book Emily of Deep Valley.
 A recent article in The New Yorker Magazine (February 2017) entitled “The Little Syria of Deep Valley,” described Emily as “Deep Valley’s premier advocate for the Syrian immigrants.”